Lots of sound and fury on US debt, but not a crisis — yet

+The U.S. government has hit its legal borrowing limit.
+Democrats, including President Joe Biden, are warning Republicans to avoid a lengthy battle over whether to lift the debt ceiling in order to avoid defaulting on U.S. loan obligations.

-WASHINGTON (AP) — For all the sound and fury about raising the nation's debt limit, most economists say federal borrowing is not at a crisis point ... at least not yet.
+WASHINGTON — For all the sound and fury about raising the nation's debt limit, most economists say federal borrowing is not at a crisis point — at least not yet.

 The national debt is at the core of a dispute about how to raise the government's legal borrowing authority, a mostly political argument that could turn into genuine financial trouble this summer if the U.S. runs out of accounting maneuvers to keep paying its bills.

-House Speaker Kevin McCarthy insists that the debt, so huge it defies most people's grasp, is already breaking the economy.
+House Speaker Kevin McCarthy insists that the debt is already breaking the economy.
 President Joe Biden counters that the government spending cuts sought by Republicans in return for a debt limit increase would break the middle class.

 The political jousting masks contrasting realities: Today's $31.4 trillion national debt does not appear to be a weight on the U.S. economy, but the debt's path in the decades to come might put at risk national security and major programs including Social Security and Medicare.

-The national debt is not the yearly deficit, the amount the government outspends its tax revenues.
-If the government cuts spending or raises taxes, it can trim the deficit and run a surplus, something that last happened in 2001 Less borrowing over time can contain and even reduce the cumulative debt.
+The national debt is the accumulation over time of the yearly deficit.
+If the government cuts spending or raises taxes, it can trim the deficit and run a surplus, something that last happened in 2001.
+Lower levels of borrowing can contain and even reduce the cumulative debt.

 However, at a time when high inflation already has the U.S. teetering near a recession, it's a potentially dangerous game to force more deficit reduction, says Megan Greene, global chief economist at the Kroll Institute.